DanielAmani/MAMS/README.md

 # MAMS
--The code is not ready yet.
-Just put here for backup
+-The code is not fully ready yet.
+Just put here for backup.
+Only from Child Node to Main Node is done.

 ## About